sammaxfleet/thisorthatpp5/README.md

 Acknowledgements -

 This fictional site was created for Portfolio Project #5 (Advanced Front End Specialisation) - Diploma in Full Stack Software Development at the Code Institute.
-Thank you to all the tutors my mentor & everyone on slack for the constant support.
+Thank you to all the tutors, my mentor & everyone on slack for the constant support.